Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 4.2

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of megabytes per second) that can be moved across the external memory interface in one second.
-The number is calculated by multiplying the card's interface width by the speed of its memory.
-In the case of DDR memory, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of data (measured in MB per second) that can be moved over the external memory interface in one second.
+It's calculated by multiplying the interface width by the speed of its memory.
+If the card has DDR type memory, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This figure is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels per second.

 Display Prices